Lori Marino

 Lori Marino is the founder and executive director of The Kimmela Center for Animal Advocacy and founder and President of the Whale Sanctuary Project.
 She was formerly a senior lecturer at Emory University for 20 years and faculty affiliate at the Emory Center for Ethics.
 She is also a Creative Affiliate at the Safina Center.

+Life

 Along with Diana Reiss, she co-authored the first study showing mirror self-recognition in bottlenose dolphins in 2001.
-She has been involved with work in dolphin and whale neuroanatomy for thirty years, showing that the brains of dolphins became as complex as those of great apes. through a different neuroanatomical route.
+She has been involved with work in dolphin and whale neuroanatomy for thirty years, showing that the brains of dolphins became as complex as those of great apes through a different neuroanatomical route.
+Susan Casey described her work in her book Voices in the Ocean, about dolphins.
+She interviewed Marino who told her about how dolphins have more complex brains than humans.

 She has also been interviewed in the documentary Blackfish and the 2021 Netflix Documentary 'Seaspiracy'.